reddtoric/SkipYTAds/README.md

 Hate YouTube ads but don't want to use an ad blocker?
 You don't mind those ads because some are good or introduces you to new things but you don't want those extra long annoying ones?
 Well, here's a python script just for that!

 This script automatically searches for the skip button every 6 seconds (adjustable) and if there is a skippable ad, it'll skip it for you.
 And if you're in the middle of watching a skippable ad but interested in continuing, just press the pause button (before it does it's thing) and it'll pause the script.
+Then returns your cursor back to where it was (but does not refocus your original window; a feature to be added).

 **!Important:** The skip button has to be visible!
 It cannot be behind another window.